Body Cam Footage Shows Police Officer Trying To Shoot Family Dog, Hitting Young Girl Instead

-Body cam footage released recently by Sedgwick County District Attorney Marc Bennett shows a police shooting which resulted in the wounding of 9-year-old girl and the family dog as officers responded to a domestic dispute and suicide call according to CBS News.
+Body cam footage released recently by Sedgwick County District Attorney Marc Bennett shows a police shooting which resulted in the wounding of a 9-year-old girl and the family dog as officers responded to a domestic dispute and suicide call, according to CBS News.

 The initial portion showing officers entering the residence is silent, with audio picking up as they enter the home.
-Inside, they find four children in the living room, and a 35 pound English bull terrier with black and white markings.
-The children are crying but the dog appears to be remaining silent.
+Inside, they find four children in the living room and a 35-pound English bull terrier with black and white markings.
+The children are crying but the dog appears to be silent.
 As officers check the home for the parties to the alleged domestic dispute, finding nobody, the officer wearing the body cam returns to the living room before turning to go down another hallway.

 “OK.
 We’ve got a dog inside here, too,” the officer says with a slight chuckle.
 The dog starts barking, agitated, and two gunshots are fired by Officer Dexter Betts, the officer which appears to be behind the body cam.
 The dog disappears, silent, and the young girl starts shrieking.